EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_logging_service/README.md

   This test case will check that a CAPIF AEF can create log entry to Logging Service
 * Pre-Conditions:

-  *  CAPIF provider is pre-authorised (has valid apfId from CAPIF Authority)
+  *  CAPIF provider is pre-authorised (has valid aefId from CAPIF Authority)
   *  Service exist in CAPIF
   *  Invoker exist in CAPIF